MicrosoftDocs/PowerShell-Docs/scripting/Topic/Accessibility-in-Windows-PowerShell-ISE.md

 |**Tab** (to previous script)|CTRL\+SHIFT\+TAB **Note:** Tab to previous script works when you have only one PowerShell tab open, or if you have more  than one PowerShell tab open, and the focus is in the Script Pane.|

 ## <a name="bkmk_4"></a>Keyboard shortcuts for customizing the view
-You can use the following keyboard shortcuts to customize the view in [!INCLUDE[mshgraphicalhostshort](../Token/mshgraphicalhostshort_md.md)].
+You can use the following keyboard shortcuts to customize the view in Windows PowerShell ISE.
 They are accessible from all the panes in the application.

 |Action|Keyboard Shortcut|
 |----------|---------------------|